Optimal Displacement Sensing with Spin-Dependent Squeezed States: Standard Quantum Limit and the Heisenberg Limit

 \subsection{Heisenberg Limit}

-To derive expressions for the Heisenberg limit, we minimize the QCRB over all possible single-mode bosonic reference states.
-If the relative phase between the reference state and the displacement is fixed, without loss of generality we assume $\beta \in i\mathbb{R}$ so that the generator is $\hat{\mathcal{O}} = \hat{x}$.
-For a general reference state $\ket{\psi_{\rm ref}}$, the variance is,
+The Heisenberg limit is defined as the QCRB minimized over all possible single-mode bosonic reference states.
+If the relative phase between the reference state and the displacement is fixed, the QFI for the estimation of $\beta_{\rm re}$ or $\beta_{\rm im}$ is upper bounded as (for a derivation see e.g. Sec~4.1.2 of Ref.~\cite{Fadel_2025}),